denzelrenner/Dissertation/README.md

 conda install --file requirements.txt
 ```

-5. Add these two lines to your bash profile on ADA `~/.bash_profile`.
+5. Add these two lines to your bash profile on ADA.
+Your bash profile should have the path `~/.bash_profile`.

 ```bash
 export PATH=~/scripts/eggnog_scripts/eggnog-mapper-master:~/scripts/eggnog_scripts/eggnog-mapper-master/eggnogmapper/bin:"$PATH"